A Survey on Safe Multi-Modal Learning System: Monitoring-Anomaly Detection

-Monitoring is a key pillar of AI safety.
+Monitoring is crucial for AI safety.
 Here, we discuss an important step for monitoring system behavior: detecting anomalies.
-While anomaly detection (AD) has been extensively discussed in various fields, MMLS introduce extra complexity owing to heterogeneous modality information, making Multimodal Anomaly Detection (MAD) more challenging.
+Anomaly detection (AD) refers to the problem of finding patterns in data that do not conform to expected behavior.
+While AD has been extensively discussed in various fields, MMLS introduce extra complexity owing to heterogeneous modality information, making Multimodal Anomaly Detection (MAD) more challenging.
 Our review of MAD includes MAD assumptions, research techniques, and benchmarks.
-We categorize different techniques by the source of modality information.